OpenMS/OpenMS-docs/openms-wiki/contributor-faq.md

 The following section provides information about how to troubleshoot common OpenMS issues.

-### OpenMS complains about boost not being found but I'm sure its there!
+### OpenMS complains about boost not being found

 `CMake` got confused.
 Set up a new build directory and try again.
-If you build in-source (not recommended), deleting the `CMakeCache.txt` and `cmake` directory might help.
+If you build from source, deleting the `CMakeCache.txt` and `cmake` directory might help.

 ## Build System